Putāruru: Marae

 In October 2020, the Government committed $1,259,392 from the Provincial Growth Fund to upgrade Mangakāretu Marae, Whakaaratamaiti Marae and 6 other Ngāti Raukawa marae, creating 18 jobs.

 Bent St. Skate Park

 One of Putaruru’s most prominent features is it historical skate-bowl park.
 It was built in the 1980s, as one of the first skate parks in the country, and was recently chosen for a major refurbishment project.
 This community-led project is set to receive $550,000 from the South Waikato District Council in order to facilitate its upgrade.
 Intended upgrades include additional skating features, court area, and seating area.

+Governance

+Local government

+Putāruru was originally a part of Piako County, but following the passing of the Matamata County Act 1908, the town became part of the new Matamata County, formed from the southern portion of Piako and parts of West Taupo County.
+Growth of the town over the ensuing years led to calls for Putāruru to have its own town board, and this came to fruition in 1926, when the population of the town was 670.
+On 1 July 1947, Putāruru gained independence from Matamata County with the formation of the Putaruru Borough, with its own mayor and borough council.
+As part of the 1989 local government reforms, Putaruru Borough merged with Tokoroa Borough and parts of Matamata County, to form the South Waikato District, with its seat in Tokoroa and a service centre in Putāruru.

+During its 42-year existence, Putaruru Borough had six mayors.
+The following is a complete list: